-I have so many fond memories of my mom’s Carrot Halwa, it was simply AMAZING.
+I have so many fond memories of my mom's Carrot Halwa, it was simply AMAZING.
 My mom always made it on the stove-top, the traditional low-and-slow way.
-I was finally able to adapt her recipe to the Instant Pot 6qt, my programmable pressure cooker.
+I was finally able to adapt her recipe to the Instant Pot, my electric pressure cooker.

 It reduces the cooking time and eliminates the initial stirring time, which to me, is a huge plus.
 To learn more about the instant pot and it's usage, check out my Instant Pot FAQ post.

 Traditionally, gajar ka halwa takes much longer on the stove-top, plus I have to baby-sit it the whole time.
 By using my electrical pressure cooker, Instant Pot, I cut my active cooking time in half, plus, I don’t have to stand by it for most of the cooking process.

 The traditional recipe also calls for an equal amount of milk and carrots.
 You reduce the milk on slow heat, till it dries up, leaving behind the fudgy creamy milk solids, which add to the richness of the halwa.
 The end result is divine, but it does take a fair amount of time, babysitting and muscle power:-)